 What is CrowdProperty?

-Established in 2015, CrowdProperty is another lender catering to the crowded space of property-backed loans, offering returns of up to 8%.
-Many sites have sought to reduce risks seen by only offering mortgage or bridging loans but CrowdProperty also take on other types of loans such as development loans.
+Established in 2015, CrowdProperty is another lender catering to the crowded space of property-backed loans.
+It offers returns of up to a competitive 8%.
+Many sites have sought to reduce risks seen by only offering mortgage or bridging loans.
+CrowdProperty differ, and also take on other types of loans such as development loans.

-Many readers will be aware that these types of loans and the complications surrounding them were chiefly responsible for the failure of platforms such as Lendy or Moneything.
-CrowdProperty have sought to reduce the risks around these loans by having a more stringent vetting process, and additionally having hands-on expertise at the company (something the above two platforms lacked).
-As such, projects can be monitored a little more competently, and if projects go wrong they can be potentially be completed, rather than automatically handed over to the administrators.
+Many readers will be aware that these types of loans and be fearful.
+The complications surrounding them were chiefly responsible for the failure of platforms such as Lendy or Moneything.
+CrowdProperty have sought to reduce the risks around these loans by having a more stringent vetting process.
+Having hands-on expertise at the company is another diffrentiator (something the above two platforms lacked).
+As such, projects can be monitored a little more competently.
+If projects do go wrong they can be potentially be completed, rather than automatically handed over to the administrators.

 So far they have earned a good reputation, as they boast a 100% payback rate.